oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 14 Risk Management for Individuals.md

   - It should be chosen to cover the HC remaining at the estimated time of death
   - Additionally it should cover expenses associated with death
   - Furthermore, the present value (as of the time of death) of any remaining goals of the policy holder should be considered also

+- Historically, life insurance firms have been either **stock companies**, or **mutual companies**
+  - *Stock companies* are part owned by stockholders, who receive dividends from fund assets
+  - *Mutual companies* are part owned by policy holders, who receive dividends
+  - Many mutual companies have since *demutualised* and become stock companies

 - Other types of insurance include:
   - **Disability income insurance**